-Empaths do take on the personal tastes and interests of others for many reasons; curiosity, fear, and inclusion being the most common.
+Empaths take on the personal tastes and interests of others for many reasons; curiosity, fear, and inclusion being the most common.
 Humans have a driving need for connection with other people.
 Safety in numbers.
 To be accepted by others and part of a community supersedes our other driving need to be authentic.
 Regular use of merging especially when feeling insecure or vulnerable (what teenager isn’t) results in Phantom Persona.

-Long Term Effects of Phantom Persona
+Long-Term Effects of Phantom Persona

 Phantom Persona creates real problems for us as we move out into the world of work and adult relationships.
 Neither area will be fulfilling and fun for us if we are constantly shifting to match our environment.
 Projecting a false persona isn’t fair to those we enter relationships with, work or personal, and it definitely isn’t fair to us.
 Eventually, our true self will bubble out and cause problems in those relationships and work environments.

 If you have worked through this in your own life or are working through it now, then your understand the challenges of undoing the Phantom Persona.
-It requires us to figure out how learn who we really are, what we want, and what we believe in.
-That is hard for anyone to do but it is excruciating to do it as an full grown adult.
+It requires us to figure out how to learn who we really are, what we want, and what we believe in.
+That is hard for anyone to do but it is excruciating to do it as a full grown adult.
 The more established we are in our career and/or marriage the more devastating it is to tear down the Phantom Persona and define your true self.

 Note: If, like me, you didn’t do this as a teenager and waited till your 30s, 40s, or beyond and you are scared and wondering if it is worth it, I want to assure you it is most definitely worth it.
 Do it, it isn’t too late.
-Keep reading the steps I discuss for helping teenage empaths to develop their sense of self are the same for an adult whose empath senses prevented them from properly defining themselves as teens.
+Keep reading, the steps I discuss for helping teenage empaths to develop their sense of self are the same for an adult whose empath senses prevented them from properly defining themselves as teens.

 Conflict is Inevitable, Embrace it

 It is natural to individuate as a teenager.
 As young adult teenagers, we are moving away from our parent(s) as our authority and seeking to become our own authority.
-This is a natural and necessary process for maturation.
+This is a natural and necessary process of maturation.
 And as we all know, it is emotional and challenging because teens don’t know everything they need to know in order to make good decisions all the time, so they will have missteps.